Explanation of Ante Post Betting For Horse Racing and Greyhound Fans - When You Can Bet,The Odds,Non Runner Implications When making Ante Post Bets.

 Regards races that are postponed and run later,bookmakers may offer their punters some leeway.If for example,the race is moved to another racetrack,new entries allowed,or the surface changes.This rarely happens,and in the past,the bookmakers have treated their customers fairly,and you can often choose whether to let your bet stand or claim back a refund.

-You will not get paid if you take an ante post bet that has a bearing on another ante post bet.So,for example,if you back a horse ante post to win a big Derby trial race,and also do in a double,the same horse,to win the Derby.You can do 2 single bets at those odds and get paid,but the first winning bet influences the odds that should apply to the second part of bet.The bookmaker will pay you out on double - but not as much as you were expecting !.
+You will not get paid if you take an ante post bet that has a bearing on another ante post bet.So,for example,if you back a horse ante post to win a big Derby trial race,and also do in a double,the same horse,to win the Derby.You can do 2 single bets at those odds and get paid,but the first winning bet influences the odds that should apply to the second part of a double bet.The bookmaker will pay you out on double - but not as much as you were expecting !.

 You cannot do place only bets,or forecasts,and similar bets at ante post odds.

-Ante post bets are not so popular as in years gone by,but still have a place in punters options when betting on the big events of horse racing and greyhounds.
+Ante post bets are not so popular as in years gone by,but still have a place in punters options when betting early on the big events of horse racing and greyhounds.

 By Pendil at SAFE BOOKMAKERS SITES.©This article can be reproduced by anyone,so long as article is reproduced full and intact with all links unchanged.End of article.